 Our practice is committed to providing the highest quality care for our patients including cataract evaluations and surgery, medical treatment for glaucoma and exams for diabetic retinopathy.
 We offer personalized attention in a friendly, courteous environment.

 Blue Ridge Ophthalmology traces its beginnings to the medical practice of Dr. Edwin W. Burton, who was born in Texas in 1900.
 He attended college at Rice University and completed his medical degree and internship at the University of Pennsylvania.
-Burton trained in ophthalmology at the New York Eye and Ear Infirmary and came to the University of Virginia (UVA) in 1930 as an instructor in ophthalmology.
+Dr. Burton trained in ophthalmology at the New York Eye and Ear Infirmary and came to the University of Virginia (UVA) in 1930 as an instructor in ophthalmology.

 Dr. Ashley H. Schauer grew up in North Dakota and attended college at Stanford University and medical school at UCLA.
-He joined Marshall’s practice in 1994, following completion of his ophthalmology residency at UVA.
+He joined Dr. Marshall’s practice in 1994, following completion of his ophthalmology residency at UVA.

 Dr. Andrew S. Collins grew up in Maryland and North Carolina.
 He attended college at North Carolina State University and medical school at Wake Forest University.
-He came to Charlottesville for residency at UVA and upon completion in 2003, joined Marshall and Schauer at their East Market Street office.
+He came to Charlottesville for residency at UVA and upon completion in 2003, joined Dr. Marshall and Dr. Schauer at their East Market Street office.
 In 2006, Blue Ridge Ophthalmology moved to its current location at 626 Berkmar Circle.

 Blue Ridge Ophthalmology is fortunate to have a history of serving the ophthalmic needs of Charlottesville and environs for nearly a century.
 Our practice has many patients whom Burton saw for their first eye exams as children, whom Marshall fitted for contact lenses as adults, and now are having one of our current doctors remove their cataracts or treat their glaucoma.